 Louisa Solomon and Elijah Oberman of the Shondes (Photo: Emily Millay Haddad / Circles of Fire Productions)

 My review of the Shondes’ brand-new album, Brighton, got posted on Jewcy today.
 On Saturday night I saw them live for the sixth time.
-[Update: The tally is now seven!]
+[Update: The tally is now eight!]
 In light of similar posts I’ve done for Golem and Moshiach Oi!, here’s a recap of all the Shondes shows I’ve been to through the years.

 I first interviewed the Shondes via e-mail in 2008 for my former blog, heebnvegan.
 In 2013, I met up with singer/bassist Louisa Solomon and violinist Elijah Oberman for both a pre-interview session and an extensive interview for Oy Oy Oy Gevalt!
 Jews and Punk.
 I also interviewed former drummer Temim Fruchter over the phone for my book.